Automation Test Plan

 Failure Procedure

-Whenever the Stage gets updated, the smoke test suite is triggered and once the smoke test passes, all the regression tests are run .
+Whenever the Stage gets updated, the smoke test suite is triggered and once the smoke test passes, the deployment then proceeds .
 In the event of failure, the FxA team gets notified and the release owner needs to take a look at the failures and log issues.

 If the tests keep failing for more than a week and nobody has been able to get to it, the testing team (or the Dev team) will disable the tests from the suite assuming there is no significant impact of these failing tests and upon discussing with the Dev team, these tests will be removed permanently.